-Ideally, Morty is able to catch all the gotchas during this information gathering process so you can go into underwriting with confidence you’ll be approved.
+Ideally, Morty is able to catch all the gotchas during this information gathering process so you can go into underwriting with confidence you’ll actually be approved.

 I went ahead and filled out the form on the Morty website to get started and it asked a few basic questions, such as my name, e-mail address, transaction type, and property location.

-Morty Is a Mortgage Broker
+Morty Is a Mortgage Broker On a Larger Scale

 Yes, Morty is a mortgage broker located in New York City, so you’ve got multiple banks to choose from here.

-Anyway, once you find an offer you like you’re able to proceed with the backing of Morty.
+Once you find an offer you like, you’re able to proceed with the backing of Morty.
 They claim to stay with you through closing to ensure there aren’t any hiccups.

 As you can see from the chart above, they seem to think typical mortgage brokers lack transparent pricing and terms, while also working in the Stone Age.
 Or at least not with a modern online platform.